 Male Fertility Treatment in Atlanta, GA

 If you and your partner are having difficulty conceiving, you should know that you are not alone in this experience.
-Many couples experience difficulty, and can benefit from expert advice.
+Many couples experience difficulty and can benefit from expert advice.

 In fact, nearly 1 in 6 couples experience fertility problems during their journey to parenthood.
 It is also worth noting that 50% of fertility issues are due to both male and female related factors.
-Men are often under-evaluated despite having equal contribution toward infertility!
+Men are often under-evaluated despite having equal contributions toward infertility!

 Dr. Kapadia understands that this is a time of incredible stress, anxiety, and vulnerability for couples, and he especially values the opportunity to help couples during this significant time of their lives.